The Targeting of Uighur Muslims in China

 Uighurs comprise less than one percent of China’s population.
 They are a Muslim, Turkic-speaking ethnic minority in the northwest region of China.
 (There are 56 ethnic groups recognized by the Chinese government.
 Han Chinese, approximately 93% of the population, are the majority.)
 Uighurs inhabited what is now the Chinese province of Xinjiang for centuries before the Chinese government seized the region in 1949.
 As China has developed Xinjiang economically, the government has encouraged Han Chinese to migrate to the province.
 This migration has inflamed tensions between the Han majority and the Uighur minority.
 Since 2000, Uighurs have protested unfair treatment by the majority and multiple riots have broken out, including a riot in 2009 in which 200 people died.
 Claiming this violence was caused by separatist-fueled terrorist groups, the Chinese government has responded in recent years with widespread repression targeting the broader Uighur population.
 The government began implementing surveillance and policing tactics against the Uighur in 2016 that arguably has made Xinjiang “the most heavily monitored place on earth.”
 Uighurs are banned from fasting during Ramadan, naming their children with traditional Muslim names, and wearing “abnormal beards.”

-Most recently, the crackdown has expanded with a “re-education” campaign and the internment of an estimated one in ten Uighurs from Xinjiang, possibly 1 million people in all.
+Most recently, the crackdown has expanded with a “re-education” campaign and the internment of an estimated one in ten Uighurs from Xinjiang, possibly upwards of 1 million people in all.
 Initially China denied the existence of these camps, but in November 2018, Beijing acknowledged them and described them as prisons for low-level criminals or vocational training centers.
+The Chinese government claimed in July 2019 that most Uighur detainees had been released, but journalists continue to find evidence that the camps are still in operation.
 Eyewitnesses and human rights experts have reported brutal conditions, brainwashing, and even torture.

 After showing the video, use these questions to check for understanding and guide a class discussion: